By James Hunt, Presentation Coach at Boost Presents.

 A good question to remember is “What can I bring to this that’s uniquely me?”

 There’s a reason you’re there to speak.
-Don’t forget you are an expert in your subject.
 This is an opportunity for you to shine, to showcase yourself or your business, or to sell your product.

 Speak with “Passion” and “Positivity” – remember, you’re there to engage your audience, to energise them – not to bore them into submission!